guitarvydas/grid-play/README.md

 [A1] := $"Hello, {first}!" & " Your surname is " & last
 ```

-N.B. 'last' should be 'str(last)' - replace 'ampexpander' with 'ampexpander-full' in @makec.

 verbose, but, normalized Grid code:
 ```
 :first="Jane"